EricHughesABC/EPG/README.md

 This program plots a T2 epg curve and difference in speed between the C code and Python

-There is also a jupyter notebook in the examples  direcory that does the same thing and is called
+There is also a jupyter notebook in the examples  directory that does the same thing and is called

 ```EPG_C_Python_comparison.ipynb```